yanlongtu/robInfLib-matlab/readMe.md

 # robInfLib-matlab
 ```
 Robot Inference Library (robInfLib) provides various demos of using Kernelized Movement Primitives,
-which is maintained by
-         Dr. Yanlong Huang (University of Leeds)
+which is maintained by Dr. Yanlong Huang (University of Leeds)
-         Dr. João Silvério (Idiap Research Institute)
-	 Dr. Fares J. Abu-Dakka (Aalto University)
-Part of the codes are provided by Dr. Sylvain Calinon (Idiap Research Institute),
+Part of the codes are provided by Dr. João Silvério (Idiap Research Institute), Dr. Fares J. Abu-Dakka (Aalto University) and Dr. Sylvain Calinon (Idiap Research Institute),
 which have been acknowledged in the corresponding files.
 ```